Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

   \end{aligned}
 \]

-We can do the same for the cubic curve of course.
+We can do the same for the cubic curve, of course.
 We know the base function for cubics:

 \[
   \begin{aligned}